Jenni Murray: Career

+In March 2017, Murray published an article in The Sunday Times headlined "Be trans, be proud – but don't call yourself a 'real woman'."
+The resulting controversy led her to cancel a scheduled Oxford University History Society presentation in November 2018.

+In a 2020 article for the Daily Mail, Murray said that the BBC had banned her from chairing "any discussions on the trans question or the proposed changes to the Gender Recognition Act" following her departure from Woman's Hour.
+In November 2023, Murray signed an open letter from Sex Matters urging the Prime Minister, Rishi Sunak, "to take urgent action to halt an escalating campaign of violence and intimidation against women in the name of 'trans rights.

-Personal life and views
+Personal life

-She was brought up a Christian in the Church of England.
-At the age of 14, however, just before visiting Auschwitz concentration camp, her father revealed he was Jewish by birth from his mother Edith Field (originally Feld).
-Murray subsequently wrote on 21 December 2022 in The Daily Mail and on Twitter "Officially I have no claim to the Jewish faith, but I feel it deeply, and have done since the age of 14 when my father revealed to me what, until then, he had kept a closely guarded secret.
+Murray was brought up a Christian in the Church of England.
+At the age of 14, however, just before they visited Auschwitz concentration camp, her father revealed he was Jewish by birth from his mother Edith Field (originally Feld).
+Murray subsequently wrote on 21 December 2022 in The Daily Mail and on Twitter: "Officially I have no claim to the Jewish faith, but I feel it deeply, and have done since the age of 14 when my father revealed to me what, until then, he had kept a closely guarded secret.
 I am not religious, but I feel my Jewish genes.
 They are part of my race.
 They took me to Israel in my early 20s, against the advice of my parents who were afraid for me, but I wanted to know more."
 She spent a year working at the Frank Meisler sculpture gallery in Jaffa.
-She has also written of her abhorrence of racism "... young people need to understand the history of slavery and how it influences modern racism, they need to understand what lay behind the Holocaust and how it continues to affect the Jewish population."
+She also wrote of her abhorrence of racism: "young people need to understand the history of slavery and how it influences modern racism, they need to understand what lay behind the Holocaust and how it continues to affect the Jewish population."

-Murray married her first husband Brian Murray aged 21; their marriage ended after six years.
-She later married David Forgham and the couple have two grown-up sons.
+She married her first husband, Brian Murray, aged 21; their marriage ended after six years.
+She later began a relationship with David Forgham, with whom she had two sons and they subsequently married in 2002, on advice from their financial adviser, who had raised inheritance tax concerns.

-Murray has been criticised for her statements on transgender people.
-Writing for The Sunday Times in March 2017, Murray penned an article headlined "Jenni Murray: Be trans, be proud – but don't call yourself a 'real woman'."
-In November 2018, Murray cancelled a scheduled Oxford University History Society presentation following a backlash regarding her comments in The Sunday Times.
-The following month, the University of Hull announced it was revisiting plans to name a lecture theatre after Murray amid protests; the university's Student President team released a statement reading, "We oppose the naming of a lecture theatre after Jenni Murray.
-We do not believe that someone who holds these views should be presented as a role model to students".
-In a 2020 article for The Daily Mail, Murray claimed that the BBC had banned her from chairing "any discussions on the trans question or the proposed changes to the Gender Recognition Act" following her departure from Woman's Hour.
-In November 2023, Murry signed an open letter from Sex Matters urging UK Prime Minister Rishi Sunak "to take urgent action to halt an escalating campaign of violence and intimidation against women in the name of 'trans rights' ".